httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 1. Create an ordered list of the field values of each instance of the field in the message, in the order that they occur (or will occur) in the message.
 2. Strip leading and trailing whitespace from each item in the list.
-3. Concatenate the list items together, with a comma "," and space " " between each item.
+3. Concatenate the list items together, with a single comma `","` and space `" "` between each item.

 The resulting string is the canonicalized component value.